 Every campsite is different.
 There are times when the connection span is short and the 10 foot Thetford Titan hoses are just too long.
 To help make my setup complete, I plan to add a 5 foot hose.

 The Thetford Titan RV sewer hoses are made so that the fittings cannot be removed.
 With RhinoFLEX, you could remove the fittings.
 While that might not seem like a big deal, having the ability to remove the fittings enables the hoses to fit in smaller compartments.
 RV manufacturers expect that you’ll store your RV sewer hoses in the bumper.
-The Thetford Titan was too large to fit in the bumper of our Grand Design Transcend camper.
+The Thetford Titan has a large handle that is a tight fit in the bumper of our Grand Design Transcend camper.
 Note that newer RhinoFLEX hoses no longer have the ability to remove the fittings.

 Additional Gear for RV Sewer Hoses